Consistent Signal Reconstruction from Streaming Multivariate Time Series: Zero-delay spline interpolation

+The problem of reconstructing a multivariate time series of quantization intervals using a sequence of spline-based signal estimates under smoothness and zero-delay requirements can be formalized from a sequential decision-making perspective as follows.
 At time step $t$, we encode the condition of the so-far reconstructed signal, and the last received quantization interval in a vector-valued variable referred to as the \textit{t}th state $\bm{s}_t\in\mathcal{S}$, being $\mathcal{S}$ the state space.
 Every \textit{t}th state is constructed as $\bm{s}_t=[x_{t-1},\bm{o}^\top_t,\bm{e}^\top_{t-1}]^\top$ with $\bm{e}_{t-1} = [{\bm{e}^{(1)}_{t-1}}^\top,\dots,{\bm{e}^{(N)}_{t-1}}^\top]^\top$ where every \textit{n}th component $\bm{e}^{(n)}_{t-1}$ represents the right hand term at $\eqref{eq:cc_vf}$.
 In fact, every \textit{t}th state is fully determined once all \textit{n}th spline coefficients $\bm{a}^{(n)}_t$ are fixed, and the \textit{t}th observation $\bm{o}_t$ is received.
 This can be explicitly described by a state update mechanism through a deterministic mapping, as $\bm{s}_{t+1} = F(\bm{s}_t,\bm{a}_t,\bm{o}_{t+1})$, allowing us to identify all visitable states handily.
 On the other hand, selecting all \textit{n}th spline coefficients at time step \textit{t} can be understood as an action.
 This is because every \textit{n}th function section $g^{(n)}_t$, as defined in \eqref{eq:function_section}, is fully determined as soon as $\bm{a}^{(n)}_t$ is chosen and hence so is the resulting piece of the subsequent signal reconstruction.
 Explicitly, we construct every \textit{t}th action by concatenating all \textit{n}th spline coefficients, i.e., $\bm{a}_t = [{\bm{a}^{(1)}_t}^\top,\dots,{\bm{a}^{(N)}_t}^\top]^\top$, and denote the action space as $\mathcal{A}\subseteq\mathbb{R}^{2N\rho}$.
 We distinctively indicate the set of actions accessible from a given state $\bm{s}_t$ as the admissible action set $\mathcal{A}(\bm{s}_t)\subseteq\mathcal{A}$.
-Particularly, the \textit{t}th action is selected through a stationary parametric policy $\bm{\mu}_{\bm{\theta}}:\mathcal{S}\to\mathcal{A}$.
+In particular, we select the \textit{t}th action through a stationary parametric policy $\bm{\mu}_{\bm{\theta}}:\mathcal{S}\to\mathcal{A}$.
 Stationary policies do not change over time, and they are suitable for making decisions in problems governed by stationary spatiotemporal dynamics and with varying time steps.
 On the other hand, policy parametrization helps to reduce the pool of candidate policies and allows, with some flexibility, to accommodate the problem structure, e.g., spatiotemporal dynamics and constraints, into the policy.

 In this context, any reconstructed signal can be assessed and therefore compared by computing a cumulative cost $K:\mathcal{S}\times\mathcal{A}\to\mathbb{R}$ through the traversed state-action pairs by following a given policy $\bm{\mu}_{\bm{\theta}}$.
 From here, we can tune the policy parameters via policy training by solving the following optimization problem